 Vines in Jerez are susceptible to chlorosis because of the high limestone content in the soil.

-How do Jerez viticulturists collect water during the growing season?
+How do Jerez viticulturists maximize water collection for their vines?

-They dig aserpias, or water collection troughs, or channels, in the autumn and winter between rows to capture any rain that might fall during the growing season.
+They dig water collection troughs, or channels, in the autumn and winter between rows to capture any rain that falls during the growing season.
 These troughs are purposefully dug to direct the collected water towards the vines, reducing run-off and increasing potential water retention.

 What are the 3 towns in which Sherry must be matured?

 - Jerez de la Frontera